What and where are the bandhas in yoga?

 I recently received this question from a student: He says, “I just read a comment from a yoga teacher stating that bandhas are a myth, that activating the anus or muscles of [the] base of [the] pelvis doesn’t help in any way to jump back or through.
 Can you comment please.”

 One of the main texts describing the yoga practices of asana and pranayama is the Hatha Yoga Pradipika.
-The Hatha Yoga Pradipika describes uddiyana and mula bandha as practices which use the body and mind to direct the movement of energy.
+The Hatha Yoga Pradipika describes uddiyana and mula bandha as practices that use the body and mind to direct the movement of energy.
 (The text doesn’t mention jumping back at all.)
 So are bandhas the engagement of certain muscles or are they energetic?
 Yes.
 I’d suggest that the concept of bandha can cover many expressions of it: physical, energetic, even metaphorical.
 Although the word bandha is usually translated literally as “lock”, if I were defining the concept more generally, I might define bandhas as a focused internal awareness with a direction.

 When we refer to bandhas, there are two we are usually referring to: uddiyana and mula bandha.
 Hatha Yoga Pradipika describes uddiyana bandha this way: